By request: How to Homeschool High School: How to Record ELA on the Transcript.

 Use an integrated curriculum.
 An integrated curriculum has a little American Literature, World Literature, British Literature, and another Literature mixed through the year, each year.
 This is a good choice for teens who will get bored with one literature topic for the entire year.

-- Year One (usually 9th grade): One Year of High School English
+- First Year (usually 9th grade): One Year of High School English

-- Year Two (usually 10th grade): Another Year of High School English
+- Second Year (usually 10th grade): Another Year of High School English

-- Year Three (usually 11th grade): One MORE Year of High School English
+- Third Year (usually 11th grade): One MORE Year of High School English

-- Year Four (usually 12th grade): A Final Year of High School English
+- Fourth Year (usually 12th grade): A Final Year of High School English

 The ELA bundles have all three state-required Literature topics (for the states that require American, British and World Literatures).
 However the topics are sprinkled through each bundle.
 (This is similar to the Integrated Math 1, 2 and 3 that many high schools use, where Algebra 1 and 2 along with Geometry and Trigonometry are sprinkled throughout each year.)